Scientist: World's 1st human head transplant carried out | John Hawkins' Right Wing News

 - Comment Now 0

-The operation took place in China and lasted 18 hours, proving that you can reconnect that blood vessels, spine, and nerves of a body and a severed head.
+The operation took place in China and lasted 18 hours, proving that you can reconnect the blood vessels, spine and nerves of a body and a severed head.

 The terrifying part is where he stated that they will be attempting this on a human “imminently.”
 Raise of hands, who ISN’T going to be volunteering for that particular experiment?